OtherRealms/Shot-Manager-Guide/index.rst

 Action = The holding data block for any animation.

-* **Show All Tracks** ,List all of the actor's NLA tracks that haven't been overriden by this rule
+* **Show All Tracks** ,List all of the actor's NLA tracks that haven't been overridden by this rule
 * **Tweak Default** , Automatically set the tracks strip to tweak mode for editing in the action editor.
 * **Add Track** , This will add a new empty animaiton track.
 * **Track** , Select an NLA track.
 Note, only one Action (first strip) is used per track.
 Multiple Actions should be stacked on seperate tracks rather than inline as strips.
 Re-using tracks per shot is OK, however there is an increased risk on larger projects as it depends on the Add-on being installed.